 Willow Valley Communities' COVID-19 (Coronavirus) Information

-Effective Friday, 11/20/2020: The State of Pennsylvania has issued new travel restrictions that may directly impact your own plans or plans for your visiting guests at Willow Valley Communities.
-Anyone who visits Pennsylvania from another state (including Pennsylvania residents returning home to PA after visiting another state) must have a negative COVID-19 test within 72 hours prior to entering the Commonwealth.
-See 11.18.20 Alert and the PA order for details.
+Effective 3/1/2021: The State of Pennsylvania has rescinded previously issued travel restrictions.
+Visitors to Pennsylvania from another state (including Pennsylvania residents returning home to PA after visiting another state) no longer need a negative COVID-19 test or quarantine.
+See order termination here.

 Willow Valley Communities places top priority on the health, safety, and well-being of Residents, Team Members, guests, and visitors at all times, and certainly during a situation without recent precedent, such as COVID-19.
 Willow Valley Communities has responded to the threat swiftly, decisively, and deliberately by adhering to, and sometimes exceeding, recommendations and guidance issued and updated frequently by recognized government and health authorities such as the World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), the State of Pennsylvania, the Centers for Medicare and Medicaid Services (CMS), and others.